- Home

-Give students focused practice calculating dotted note values before they meet them in full rhythm-counting exercises.
-Generate a fresh printable page for classwork, homework, or review and use the matching answer key for quick correction.
+Give students focused practice counting dotted notes in complete 4/4 measures.
+Generate 20 beginner rhythm bars for classwork, homework, or review and use the matching answer key for quick correction.

 Shaped by teacher questions from our community